 Toxic Workplace Checklist

 Navigating the complexities of a modern workplace necessitates both employers and employees to remain vigilant.
-Recognizing the signs of a toxic workplace is imperative for the health, productivity, and overall well-being of everyone involved.
+Recognising the signs of a toxic workplace is imperative for the health, productivity, and overall well-being of everyone involved.

 1. Fear of Retaliation Dominates:

 In a healthy work environment, employees should feel empowered to voice their concerns, offer feedback, or admit to mistakes without the fear of punitive actions.
 When retaliation or the threat thereof becomes the norm, it suppresses open dialogue.
 This fear can manifest as hesitation to report issues, reluctance to suggest innovative ideas, or even the suppression of personal feelings to avoid conflicts.
-Such an environment isn't just stifling; it's regressive and detrimental to both individual growth and organizational progress.
+Such an environment isn't just stifling; it's regressive and detrimental to both individual growth and organisational progress.

 2. Overwork is the Norm: